cradlepoint/sdk-samples/Mobile_Site_Survey/readme.txt

 Survey Options:

-* Enable Speedtests - Include Ookla TCP upload and download tests
-* Speedtest Timer - Time between speedtests (in seconds)

-* Enable Metrics - Gather cellular metrics
-* Metrics Timer - Time between metrics (in seconds)
+* Run Distance based tests - The app will run tests when the router has moved the distance defined
+* Distance Between Tests (meters) - Set the distance for automatic testing

+* Run Time based tests - The app will run tests at the time interval defined
+* Time Between Tests (seconds) - Set the time interval for automatic testing

+Both distance and timed tests can be enabled.
 Note: New tests cannot start until all current interface tests complete.

+* Test Ethernet and Wifi-as-WAN - Disabled only tests cellular modems
+* Run Speedtests - Include Ookla TCP upload and download tests (if disabled, app will ping 8.8.8.8 to measure latency)
+* Monitor Packet Loss Between Tests - Continuously ping 8.8.8.8 and track tx/rx, packet loss
 * Write to .csv - Write test results to .csv file on router flash (Accessible via FTP server)
 * Debug Logs - Additional debugging logs for application troubleshooting.